timKraeuter/TERMGRAPH-2022/README.md

 ![Atomic property AllTerminated implemented in Groove.](./artifacts/Terminate.png)

 The rule is called **Terminate** and is automatically added during graph grammar generation.
-The dashed red borders mark parts of non-application conditions, grey parts remain untouched, blue parts are deleted and green parts are added.
+The dashed red borders mark parts of negative application conditions, grey parts remain untouched, blue parts are deleted and green parts are added.

 ## Model Checking BPMN